morganesque/ghijklmno/posts/2019-04-15-stuck-in-the-mud.md

 ---
 layout: post
 title: "Stuck in the Mud"
-image: "/img/2018/..."
+image: "/img/2019/mysterymachine.jpg"
-standfirst: "This is something that's been kicking around my head for a while.
-I always thought I’d include it in a talk but never did.
-So here it is."
----

-When you think about how you'd like work to be, what do you think of?
+standfirst: "When you think about how you'd like work to be, what do you think of?
 It's Scooby Doo isn't it?
 Me too!
-Just look at this.
+Just look at this."
+---

 <img class="img-full" src="/img/2019/mysterymachine.jpg" />